palaniraja/speedy/README.md

 Peace✌🏼

-### Reference:
+### References:

-- [Spritz](http://spritzinc.com/the-science) - Inspired by the speed reading methodology - Sprtiz.
+- [Spritz](http://spritzinc.com/the-science) - Inspired speed reading methodology.
 - [Writz](https://www.flickr.com/photos/palaniraja-mca/15666950097/in/album-72157649000499147/) - My Apple Watch app for speed reading (Prototype* - never released)
-- [Jetzt](https://ds300.github.io/jetzt/) - A chrome extension which i have been using a long time, which is also the inspiration for the UI.
+- [Jetzt](https://ds300.github.io/jetzt/) - A chrome extension which I have been using a long time, which is also the inspiration for the UI.

 # Keyboard Shortcuts